liulab-dfci/CHIPS/README.md

     ```
     $ perl ~/miniconda3/envs/chips/share/homer/.//configureHomer.pl -install mm9
     ```
-### Downloading the Chips static reference files
+### Downloading the CHIPS static reference files
-Chips comes pre-packaged with static reference files (e.g. bwa index, refSeq tables, etc.) for hg38/hg19 and mm9/mm10.
+CHIPS comes pre-packaged with static reference files (e.g. bwa index, refSeq tables, etc.) for hg38/hg19 and mm9/mm10.
 You can download those files [ref_files](http://cistrome.org/~galib/ref_files.tar.gz).
 Many of these files are commonly used static reference files, but if you would like to use the files that you already have, **OR** if you are interested in sup then please see **Appendix E**.

 # Using CHIPs
-### Anatomy of a Chips project
+### Anatomy of a CHIPS project
-All work in Chips is done in a **PROJECT/** directory, which is simply a directory to contain a single Chips analysis run.  **PROJECT/** directories can be named anything (and they usually start with a simple mkdir command, e.g. mkdir chips_for_paper),  but what is CRITICAL about a **PROJECT/** directory is that you fill them with the following core components:
+All work in CHIPS is done in a **PROJECT/** directory, which is simply a directory to contain a single Chips analysis run.  **PROJECT/** directories can be named anything (and they usually start with a simple mkdir command, e.g. mkdir chips_for_paper),  but what is CRITICAL about a **PROJECT/** directory is that you fill them with the following core components:
 (We first lay out the directory structure and explain each element below)
 > PROJECT/
 > ├── cidc_chips/